OTAC Frequently Asked Questions

 Your dues are a valuable investment in your ability to practice and advocate for the OT profession!

 Thank you for investing in the future of OT practice in Colorado by becoming a member!

 Attendance at OTAC board meetings is considered an OTAC member benefit, however, we invite guests to attend!
 All meetings are held through Zoom and links are posted on the website.
 Please identify yourself as a guest when attending.

 I'm a member of another state OT association and I am moving to Colorado.
 Can I transfer my membership?

+YES!
 If you are transferring from another affiliated state association, OTAC will accept your membership for the remainder of the fiscal year.
 Please email email@example.com for more information.
 You will be required to provide a letter from the President or Membership Chair of the affiliated state association that includes your membership type and when your membership expires.